leesga8/roboger/README.md

 Test: "It should find any number that includes the number 2 and replace with 'Boop!'"
 Code: beepBoop(12);
 Expected Output: 0, 'Beep!, "Boop!', 3, 4, 5, 6, 7, 8, 9, 'Beep!', 'Beep!', 'Boop!'

+Test: "It should return 'Won't you be my neighbor?' for the number 3"
+Code: beepBoop(3);
+Expected Output: 0, 'Beep!', 'Boop!', 'Won't you be my neighbor?'